Girl, 6, calls police after mum beaten

 "Come, he's beating my mother," the girl tearfully told emergency services in Messina, Sicily, at 02:00 (00:00 GMT) on Wednesday, Rai News reported.

-Police arrived to find a 33-year-old woman bleeding from injuries in a courtyard, with neighbours watching on.
+Police arrived to find a 33-year-old woman bleeding from injuries in a courtyard, with neighbours looking on.

 They later arrested her partner, 44, for suspected mistreatment and personal injury of family members.